 NYC construction injuries: The monthly DOB reports say a lot

-On behalf of Carl Lustig of Arye, Lustig & Sassower, P.C. on Monday, September 3, 2018.
+On behalf of Carl Lustig of Arye, Lustig & Sassower, P.C. posted in Construction Accidents on Monday, August 13, 2018.

 Most of us know that New York City construction work can be dangerous.
 But did you know the Department of Buildings releases a monthly report listing construction accidents?

 Report entries typically list the date and location of the accident, the name of the contractor, details about what happened to the injured worker, and other information.
 It can be helpful to see how frequently these accidents are reported -- and how serious the injuries often are.

 Reading this kind of list isn't fun, but it is a good way to see common (and uncommon) types of accidents and the factors that might have played a role in workers getting hurt.
 For example, the June 2018 report mentions that:

 Three of 13 accidents were associated with one or more violations being issued.